A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Methods

 In this section, we describe our neural network architecture (XAE model) that, in addition to yielding accuracy comparable with the IAE model, combines multiple attention-based components, allowing us to extract human-readable explanations.

 The information flow in our ``explainable'' architecture is distinct from our IAE model.
-First, we utilize a vision transformer instead of a convolutional network to obtain the face representation \citep{dosovitskiy_vit}\footnote{For the implementation of the vision transformer, we use \citep{timm}.}.
+First, we utilize a vision transformer instead of a convolutional network to obtain the face representation \citep{dosovitskiy_vit}\footnote{For ViT implementation, we use \citep{timm}.}.
 Second, we insert an additional shallow model to fuse the face and pose information.
 Third, we alter the penultimate processing step using a tailored attention mechanism in the recurrent neural network.
 This way, we achieve the embedding calculation containing means to provide us with importance scores for each frame.
 The overall scheme of the addressee estimation is shown in Figure~\ref{fig:general_scheme}.

+Most of the above-listed components added to enhance the explainability of the network can be classified as attention mechanisms.
+A typical approach to incorporating attention into machine learning is to compare similarities of latent representations utilizing the dot product \citep{niu_a_review}.
+The resulting scores can be used for further activation propagation, where, in theory, only the relevant information is further processed.
+While it is seemingly straightforward, the information flow and the attention computations can be complex enough to fully replace entire layers of deep networks.

-\paragraph{Merging modalities} After forming the face embedding ($\boldsymbol{f}_t \in \mathbb{R}^{d_{face}}$) using a vision transformer and a pose embedding ($\boldsymbol{p}_t \in \mathbb{R}^{d_{pose}}$) using an MLP, we devise a way to combine these representations.
+\paragraph{Merging modalities} After forming the face embedding ($\boldsymbol{f}_t \in \mathbb{R}^{d_{\text{face}}}$) using a vision transformer and a pose embedding ($\boldsymbol{p}_t \in \mathbb{R}^{d_{\text{pose}}}$) using an MLP, we devise a way to combine these representations.
 The simplest way to achieve this goal is concatenating the two vectors, but it does not admit extracting their relative importance.

 Coherently with our goal, i.e., designing an architecture consisting of multiple components with inherent explainability, we seek to know which modality is more important in each time frame.
 Inspired by \cite{att_overview}, we opt for the following variant of a scoring function: